 - Take action.
 Once you have set your goals, it’s time to take action.
 You are in charge of your own success – no matter what industry you choose to work in.
 Take the initiative to see your goals through.
 But remember: If you put in minimal effort, you are going to get minimum success.

 - Seek education.
 Aesthetic school is a chance for estheticians to expand their skill set and differentiate themselves from the competition.
-But the learning shouldn’t end once you receive your cosmetic laser certification.
+But the learning shouldn’t end once you receive your cosmetic laser training.
 Find a mentor – someone in the esthetics field or a past instructor – that you admire and can learn from throughout your medical aesthetics career.

 - Standout.
 Good service speaks for itself, and word-of-mouth is a powerful marketing tool.
 But when clients have a bad experience, they are quick to share a bad review of an esthetician or cosmetic laser tech.
 Always strive to put your customers first and provide them with the best experience possible so they can serve as ambassadors of your business.